NuGet/docs.microsoft.com-nuget/docs/reference/migrate-packages-config-to-package-reference.md

 We are working on further improving PackageReference.
 [Take a look at this GitHub issue for more details](TBD).

 > [!Note]
-> * NuGet PackageReference support was added with Visual Studio 2017 and projects that use PackageReference are incomatible with Visual Studio 2015 and older.
+> * NuGet PackageReference support was added with Visual Studio 2017 and projects that use PackageReference are incompatible with Visual Studio 2015 and older.
 > * The option to migrate is currently not available for C++ and ASP.NET project types.
 > * Some packages may not be fully compatible with PackageReference based projects.
 The [package compatibility issues](#package-compatibility-issues) section talks about this in more detail.